 Look closely at this magically colored coif and you’ll notice several colors have been used to create this bright look.
 Blue meets green and results in a sea of luscious turquoise waves we want to ride.

-Blue hair doesn’t need to be loud, i.e. this black hair with blue tips.
+Blue hair doesn’t need to be loud, and this black hair with blue ashy ombre is a good proof.
 Opting to color just your tips in a subtle blue shade that’s closer to your natural hue is the perfect way to achieve the edge and uniqueness of blue hair, but in an understated way.

 #16: Unicorn Hair